Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 https://github.com/Uniswap/examples/blob/8c0e36ca8d2ba4718af944094191f39da62a9c5c/web3-react/src/libs/components/Option.tsx#L5-L11
 ```

-The component receives 5 parameters, the first being wether a wallet connection is currently established.
-The second parameter is the currently active connection type, while the third parameter concerns the type of connection being established.
+The component receives 5 parameters, the first being wether any wallet connection is currently established.
+The second parameter is the currently active `ConnectionType`, while the third parameter concerns the type of connection being established.
 The last 2 are hooks which are called once the component has established a connection or has been disconnected.

 Note that to access the `isActive` parameter, we utilize `web3-react`'s hooks in our [Example](https://github.com/Uniswap/examples/blob/feat/web3-react/web3-react/src/example/Example.tsx#L24) page: